GTJD/Stair-Bridge-Brothers-python/README.md

 The following packages will need to be installed prior to running.

-Chances are if you are running Ubuntu all of these can be installed using the apt-get
+Chances are if you are running Ubuntu all of these can be installed using  apt-get

     sudo apt-get install python-rabbyt ...